 - Carry out an action such as purchasing vouchers or transferring funds

 Smishing—or “SMS phishing”—is phishing via SMS (text messages).
 The victim of a smishing attack receives a text message, supposedly from a trusted source, that aims to solicit their personal information.

 These messages often contain a link (generally a shortened URL) and, like other phishing attacks, they’ll encourage the recipient to take some “urgent” action, for example:

-Just like phishing via email, the rates of smishing continue to rise year-on-year.
-According to Consumer Reports, the Federal Trade Commission (FCC) received 93,331 complaints about spam or fraudulent text messages in 2018 — an increase of 30% from 2017.
+Just like phishing via email, the rates of smishing continue to rise year on year.
+Data from the Federal Trade Commission (FTC) suggests that US consumers lost over $86 million through scam text messages in 2020.

 Vishing — or “voice phishing” — is phishing via phone call.
 Vishing scams commonly use Voice over IP (VoIP) technology.

 Like targets of other types of phishing attacks, the victim of a vishing attack will receive a phone call (or a voicemail) from a scammer, pretending to be a trusted person who’s attempting to elicit personal information such as credit card or login details.